juseg/hyoga/doc/foreword/startup.rst

 .. tip::

    Hyoga alters matplotlib_ defaults with its own style choices.
-However, these choices can always be overriden using matplotlib keyword arguments.
+However, these choices can always be overridden using matplotlib keyword arguments.

 .. _matplotlib: https://matplotlib.org